gnolang/blog/posts/2024-07-17_test4-live/README.md

 ### Namespaces

 Namespaces provide users with the exclusive capability to publish contracts under their designated namespaces, similar to GitHub's user and organization model.
 Or simply put, you'll be able to claim a username and use it as your on-chain identity.
-Learn more about it in the [gnoland docs](https://docs.gno.land/concepts/namespaces/).
+Learn more about it in the [gno.land docs](https://docs.gno.land/concepts/namespaces/).

 ## What's Next?